Lower Bounding the Gromov--Hausdorff distance in Metric Graphs: Conclusion and open questions

 \section{Conclusion and open questions}

-We have furthered the study of lower bounding the Gromov--Hausdorff distance of two subsets of a metric graph by their Hausdorff distance.
-Although we provide satisfactory results for the circle and metric graphs, the investigation also sparks several open questions and new research directions, especially for spaces beyond graphs.
+We have furthered the study of lower bounding the Gromov--Hausdorff distance between a space and a subset by their Hausdorff distance, particularly for metric graphs.
+This investigation sparks several open questions and new research directions, especially for spaces beyond graphs.